adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 The output is a SAM file with around 919 MB weight and 6.5 million lines.
 It is recomendable to pipe the output into gzip to compress the file and avoid consuming extra storage (`bwa samse <files> | gzip -3`).

 <p>&nbsp;</p>

+**Quality control**

+_Picard_

+It is important to check the quality of the mapping process.
+The percentage of mapped reads is a global indicator of the overall sequencing accuracy and of the presence of contaminating DNA